mpomarlan/ease_ph_rosws/README.md

 ### Activating the workspace

-Whenever you want to catkin_make, build, or just use something from this workspace, cd into it and run
+Whenever you want to catkin_make, build, or just use something from one of the workspaces, cd into it and run

 ```
 source devel/setup.bash